What Is HPV and How Does it Affect the Body?

-It is important to note that while some HPV ends up being harmless, it can sometimes lead to cancer later in life.
+HPV can sometimes lead to cancer later in life.
 More than 42 million Americans currently have the HPV that can cause disease.
-Thus, it is important to be vigilant and take proper precautions to prevent and treat HPV (1).
+Thus, it is important to take proper precautions to prevent and treat it (1).

 - Low-risk HPV.
 Low-risk forms of HPV rarely cause cancer.
 However, they may still cause warts on or around the genitals, mouth, anus, or throat.
-Warts in the respiratory tract or larynx can cause something known as respiratory papillomatosis, which can lead to breathing issues.
+Warts in the respiratory tract or larynx can lead to breathing issues.

 Roughly half of all infections are considered high-risk HPV.
 However, most HPV infections will clear without causing any type of cancer because the immune system fights them off (2).